Gesamtmetall in English

 Who we are

-Gesamtmetall (Federation of German Employers' Associations in the Metal and Electrical Engineering Industries) is the umbrella association of the regional employers’ associations in the German metal and electrical (M+E) industry.
-Founded in 1890, the association represents the common interests shared by Germany's largest industrial sector.
+Gesamtmetall is the Federation of German Employers' Associations in the Metal and Electrical Engineering Industries (M+E).
+Founded in 1890, the federation represents the common interests of Germany's largest industrial sector.

 Gesamtmetall aims to improve industrial relations and working conditions, and thus the performance of the German M+E industry.
 This is crucial for creating and securing competitive jobs in Germany.
-Gesamtmetall speaks for 22 member associations representing more than 7,000 companies and almost 2.3 million employees.
-Most member companies use Gesamtmetall's collective-bargaining mechanism.
+Gesamtmetall speaks for 23 member associations representing more than 7,100 companies and 2.3 million employees.

-The association is headed by its President Dr. Rainer Dulger (Managing Partner at ProMinent GmbH).
-The Director General is Oliver Zander.
-Gesamtmetall employs a staff of over 40 at its headquarters in Berlin and its liaison office in Brussels.
+The federation is headed by its President Dr Rainer Dulger (Managing Partner at ProMinent GmbH).
+Director General is Oliver Zander.
+Gesamtmetall employs a staff of over 45 at its headquarters in Berlin and its liaison office in Brussels.

 Our industry – Facts and Figures

-The companies generate most of this turnover by manufacturing capital goods.
+The companies generate most of their turnover by manufacturing capital goods.
 Two thirds of products and services are exported.
 The M+E industry is largely made up of small and medium-sized enterprises.
-Over two thirds of the companies employ fewer than 100 staff; only two percent have a workforce of over 1000.
+Over two thirds of the companies employ fewer than 100 staff; only two percent have a workforce of over 1000 employees.
 The largest M+E sectors are mechanical engineering, the automotive industry, electrical engineering, metal-working and the precision mechanics/optics/clocks sector.

 What we do